TheSch0lar/TheSch0lar.github.io/index.md

 ![Turn_structure](https://user-images.githubusercontent.com/105888980/169732054-2057c0e1-4c88-445c-8f80-59998cd9a3ec.jpeg)

 The above image describes the 5 phases of a player's turn.
 The begin and end phases aren't that important as those phases are just systematic.
-The main phase, the attack phase, and the end phase are the real meat and bones.
+The main phase, the attack phase, and the second main phase are the real meat and bones.
 The main phase allows you to place down a land, a mana producing source of at least one of color, in most land cases as there are some that only give colorless mana.
 If you have enough lands (which are a card type) untapped to play a creature, sorcery, enchantment, artifact, or instant.
 The image below decribes how to read a card much better than I could ever do.

 ![1_m1feqHB3FbymQTJsWSqF5A](https://user-images.githubusercontent.com/105888980/169731458-dec41028-0f31-4361-b90e-aaf8e3bdcda8.jpg)